-In previous posts, I’ve discussed interviews, resumes, and the general recruiting process.
-Today, I want to touch upon one of the most important but often overlooked aspects of the interview process – the case interview.
+In previous posts, we’ve discussed interviews, resumes, and the general recruiting process.
+Today, we want to touch upon one of the most important but often overlooked aspects of the interview process – the case interview.

 What are case interviews?

 A critical component of the interview process.
 Case studies are descriptions of real or hypothetical business problems.
 Candidates are expected to understand, analyze, and recommend solutions to these problems.

 Because doing well in cases requires the same skills that consultants use: